river06/leetcode2/README.md

 - **IV**: 2D dynamic programming

 ## intervals series
-- **merge interval**: In Java, use Collections.sort(), so that insert interval is unnecessary
+- **merge interval**: In Java, use Collections.sort(), so that insert interval is unnecessary.
+We can add one by one.
-- **insert interval**: The first interval should be found by comparing ends with new interval.start
+- **insert interval**: The first interval should be found by comparing old interval's ends with new interval's start

 ## longest series
 - **longest substring without repeating characters**: Use hashmap to map characters to their indices.